yvonen-s/tw-us-nationid/README.md

 'Cross-strait' relations between Taiwan (R.O.C.) and mainland China (P.R.C.) have always been deeply contentious.
 China maintains it has ownership over Taiwan as a "renegade province" and condemns any country which extends Taiwan official diplomatic recognition.
 Despite this, for many years the two have tenously coexisted without violent conflict, and Taiwan has operated with _de facto_ independence.
 In recent years, China has escalated its threats of forcible reunification while the Taiwanese government has increased efforts to strengthen its policy relationships with the U.S.

 The U.S. is pledged to provide Taiwan with defensive arms under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit diplomatic and defensive committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
-U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over autocratic regimes (Taiwan held its first democratic election in 1996).
+U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over autocratic regimes.

-This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data, other Taiwanese opinion surveys and a third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:
+This project uses Taiwanese Election and Democratization survey data, public U.S. federal government military spending data, the Taiwanese National Security Survey to explore the following questions:

-- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense**, and the **urgency of these issues** changed over time?
-How have their **attitudes towards the U.S.** changed over time?
+- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **national defense**, **government handling of these issues** and the **urgency of these issues** changed over time?
+- How have their **opinions of the U.S.** and their **belief in U.S. military support** changed over time?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the above trends in Taiwanese political attitudes?
 - _(may remove this component, data results are not looking interesting rn)_ Do trends in either Taiwanese political attitudes or U.S. military spending have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic allies**?

 Note: Taiwan's pretty much only national defense concern is potential Chinese invasion, which is why it is closely associated to Cross-strait relations.
-It maintains a defensive military with questionability capability and limited active recruits, despite mandatory conscription terms.
-The U.S. is Taiwan's primary source of military aid.
+It maintains a defensive military of limited size and capability.
+The U.S. is Taiwan's primary source of military aid in all forms.

 Summary of repository files in `README_CONTENTS.md`.
 ## Data